 Some settings are actually techniques rather than components.

-Marquis Cut Setting
+Marquise Cut Setting

-In this setting, holes that are slightly smaller than the diameters of the gems' girdles are drilled into the metal.
-The stones are placed inside these holes.
-Then, small prongs of gold are raised and pressed over the girdles of the gems using a V-shaped chisel.
+In this setting, the jewelry maker drills holes slightly smaller than the diameters of the gems' girdles into the metal and then places the stones inside these holes.
+Next, small prongs of gold are raised and pressed over the girdles of the gems using a V-shaped chisel.

 When done properly, this setting creates a stunning effect.
 Light will reflect off all the tables in a row simultaneously.